 The pH PV is determined by a pH sensor.
-The software uses temperature compensation to provide more accurate pH readings.
+The sensor head uses internal temperature compensation to provide more accurate pH readings.
 The software refers to it as "pH sensor A."

 The pH is controlled by varying the CO2 flow in % composition of main gas flow and varying the percent of time the base pump is on.
 Increasing CO2 flow decreases pH PV, and increasing base pump duty increases pH PV.
-To understand how the software determines which gases to flow, see "Main Gas" on page 132.
+To understand how the software determines which gases to flow, see "Main Gas" on page 131.